dlee35/domain_stats2_so/README.md

 # domain_stats2_so

 ### The setup script is to be used by those running Security Onion using the traditional Logstash pipeline (not LOGSTASH_MINIMAL).
-Everything will be setup without any manual modifications required.
+Everything will be configured without any manual modifications required.

 run `sudo bash setup.sh`